Visual Analytics

 Program

 VIPRA will take place on September 1st co-located with the BPM conference.
-Presentations, interactive sessions, and a keynote speaker are programmed to be included.
+The workshop consists of two 90-minutes sessions with 4 paper presentations, a keynote, and a panel discussion.

 International Program Committee